Glossary

 Cover your camera: your camera or scope must be covered to block all light off the sensor

-Use a evenly-lit light source, e.g. twilight sky, laptop screen, light panel, light box, TV screen, a white T-shirt to cover your telescope or similar.
+Use a evenly-lit light source, e.g. twilight sky, laptop screen, LED light panel, light box, TV screen, a white T-shirt to cover your telescope or similar.

 Re-Usability